-Wastewater infrastructure at the supramunicipal level
+Wastewater infrastructure at the supra-municipal level

-Aquafin NV was established by the Flemish Region in 1990, for the purpose of expanding, operating and prefinancing the supramunicipal wastewater treatment infrastructure in Flanders.
+Aquafin NV was established by the Flemish Region in 1990, for the purpose of expanding, operating and prefinancing the supra-municipal wastewater collection, transport and treatment infrastructure in Flanders.
 The Flemish Region (through its holding company Vlaamse Milieuholding - VMH) is the sole shareholder in Aquafin.

-As at 31 December 2020, Aquafin operated 323 installations for wastewater treatment, 6,727 km of ducts and 1,919 supramunicipal pumping stations and storage settlement tanks.
+As at 30 June 2021, Aquafin operated 323 installations for wastewater treatment, 6,808 km of ducts and 1,947 supra-municipal pumping stations and storage settlement tanks56.